25 August 2019 Hong Kong protest: Other cases

 Three defendants, aged 21, 23 and 24, were charged with participating in an illegal assembly near Chung On Street and Sha Tsui Road in Tsuen Wan.
 The 24-year-old defendant was also charged with possession of a laser device, which is classified as possession of an offensive weapon in a public place.
 After a trial, on 27 July 2022, Kwun Tong Court judge Kwan Lai-wan noted that although the officers' accounts varied, details such as lighting conditions suggested that the accounts were generally consistent.
 The defence argued that CCTV footage from the scene did not show two of the defendants taking part in the gathering, but this was rejected by the judge, who considered that the footage was only corroborative evidence and could not independently discredit the officers' observations.
 In addition, the location where the defendants were stopped was within the protesters' escape route and their clothing closely resembled that of the protesters, leading the judge to conclude that the accumulated circumstantial evidence was sufficient to rule out the possibility that the defendants were merely passing by.
 As a result, all charges against the three defendants were upheld and they were remanded in custody for sentencing on 10 August.
 On the day of sentencing, Judge Kwan noted that the assembly was substantial and that the defendants had verbally abused police officers and possessed high-powered laser pointers, indicating their active participation in the illegal assembly.
 The defendants were sentenced to four to five months in prison, while the third defendant was sent to a rehabilitation centre.
 The first and third defendants were granted bail of HK$20,000 pending appeal.

 A 21-year-old Chinese University student was charged with assaulting police officer Chan King-cheung outside Hong Kong Telecom 1010 at the junction of Market Complex and Chung On Street in Tsuen Wan.
-He appeared before the West Kowloon Magistrates' Court on 27 August 2019, where Chief Magistrate Lo Tak-chuen granted him bail of HK$5,000 and imposed a curfew from midnight to 6 AM, during which he was prohibited from leaving Hong Kong.
+He appeared before the West Kowloon Magistrates' Court on 27 August 2019, where Chief Magistrate Lo Tak-chuen granted him bail of HK$5,000 and imposed a curfew from midnight to 6 a.m., during which he was prohibited from leaving Hong Kong.
 The case was adjourned until 22 October for further hearing.